arietimmerman/a11n/src/about/README.md

 <a href="https://www.linkedin.com/in/arietimmerman">Arie Timmerman</a> is the owner and sole employee of __a11n__.
 He has a background in security and identity and access management.
 With __a11n__ he provides a wide range of services.

-Arie participated in over 20 identity centered projects in different industries.
+Arie Timmerman _MSc CISSP CIPP/E SCF_ participated in over 20 identity centered projects in different industries.
 He holds a master's degree in Business Information Technology, and a bachelor in Computer Science.
-He passed exams of SABSA, CISSP, TOGAF Foundation, ITIL Foundation, PRINCE2 Foundation, SailPoint IdentityIQ Engineer, ForgeRock AM, SecurityIQ and iWelcome.
+He passed exams of SABSA, CISSP, CIPP/E, TOGAF Foundation, ITIL Foundation, PRINCE2 Foundation, SailPoint IdentityIQ Engineer, ForgeRock AM, SecurityIQ and iWelcome.